gaurabn1/TodoApi/README.md

 # Todo API

-A simple RESTful Todo API built using Django, Django REST Framework, and PostgreSQL.
+A simple RESTful Todo API built using Django, Django REST Framework, and SQLite3.
 The API allows users to manage tasks with features like authentication, CRUD operations for todos, and token-based authentication via JWT (JSON Web Token).

 ## Features